BCP Energy Reductions Project

 Project Information:

-BCP Energy Reductions Project is an animal effluent management project located in the North Burnett region of Queensland, specifically within the 4630 postcode area which centers around the town of Monto, approximately 170km west of Bundaberg.
-Registered in September 2022, the project operates under the Carbon Credits (Carbon Farming Initiative-Animal Effluent Management) Methodology Determination 2019.
+BCP Energy Reductions Project is an Animal effluent management project located in the North Burnett region of Queensland, near the town of Monto, approximately 170km west of Bundaberg.
+It was registered in September 2022.
+Because this is a facility-based infrastructure project, a specific project area size in hectares is not applicable or publicly mapped.